Sir William Butts

 Relevance to other known versions

-- original Holbein version at the Isabella Stewart Gardner Museum, Boston (see above).
+- Original Holbein hangs in the Isabella Stewart Gardner Museum, Boston, P21e1

 - there is a version at the Royal College of Physicians attributed to George Richmond after Holbein, which they acquired in 1946.